mattermost/docs/source/install/cloud-changelog.md

 ### Improvements

 #### User Interface (UI)
- - If a user is part of more than one team, the user is now able to use the channel switcher to search channels across teams.
+ - Users are now able to use the channel switcher to search channels across teams if the users are part of more than one team.
  - Updated the recommended minimum supported Firefox version to v91+.
  - Clarified in-product error string "Oops!" as "Unable to continue" for both translators and target audiences in cases where a user doesn't have sufficient permissions to add users or guests.
  - Removed incorrect in-product string text from the **Send full message contents** email notification option description displayed via **System Console > Site Configuration > Notifications**.